wolpert/svarm/README.md

 self-sustaining cluster where the operator only has to add nodes or instances to it seemed like a fun project.

 Also, I wanted to build something that could seriously scale.
+Something that companies can use in their own data center.

 ### Why Svarm?